UniMath/agda-unimath/src/metric-spaces/metric-quotients-of-pseudometric-spaces.lagda.md

       ( is-extensional-pseudometric-metric-quotient-Pseudometric-Space M)
 ```

-### Mapping from a pseudometric space to its quotient metric space
+### The mapping from a pseudometric space to its quotient metric space

 ```agda
 module _